 Emet-Selch’s voice was suddenly close; too close.
 In a wink, he now towered over her; the physical embodiment of those dark clouds of doubt within Miso’no’s own mind.
 If all he did was watch, then of course he knew; he’d seen those moments of vulnerability.
 There was nowhere for her to hide from the eye of this storm.

-Drawing breath to answer, Miso forgot what she was about to say when the Ascian plucked the apple from her hands and swept away from her, swaying gently in his strange manner as he walked.
+Drawing breath to answer, Miso forgot what she was about to say when the Ascian plucked the apple from her hands and swept away from her, swaying this way and that in that strange manner of his as he walked.
 Her eyes snapped up in surprise, watching Emet as he held the apple aloft on graceful, gloved fingertips… the shaft of light from the window falling over the shiny surface of it.
 A glint of ruby so similar to his hair.
-Inwardly she scolded herself for even noticing.
+She silently scolded herself for even noticing.

 “Ah… so is it curiosity then?” he chuckled softly, sweeping along the floor, turning thoughtfully with each step and seeming to pay Miso very little mind; his focus fully on the apple perched on gentle fingertips, considering it in all its apparent hidden meaning.
+He rolled it about on his fingers with the dexterity of one skilled at slight of hand, a magician who might make it vanish at any moment.
 “What is it to watch the watcher, I wonder?
 Hoping to find the answers writ on my face as I dream, warrior of light?”

 So Ascians do dream…

-The fact that he did not, in fact, see the reasons she was there (not the way she thought he might) caused frustration to boil up inside her; a bubble fit to burst.
-And since it was more comfortable to lash out than to be afraid, Miso decided instead to ride the wave of anger.
+The fact that he did not, in fact, see the reasons she was there (at least not the way she thought he might) caused that frustration to boil up inside her once more; a angry bubble fit to burst.
+And since it was more comfortable to lash out than to be afraid, Miso decided instead to ride the wave of her annoyance.

 “Maybe,” she said, her small booted feet stomping across the floor, closing the distance.
 Like a whip her hand struck (ignoring that she had to rise on tip-toe to do so), she snatched the apple from the tips of his fingers with very little grace at all, “if you didn’t love the sound of your own voice so much you’d simply ask like a normal… being.”

-Clearing his throat, he smoothed the front of his Empiric robes as if dusting away any trace of her accusation and simply said, “Point taken.”
+Clearing his throat, he smoothed the front of his Garlean garb as if dusting away any trace of her accusation and simply said, “Point taken.”
 With a theatric flourish of his hand, he bade her to speak.

 For some reason, this caused something inside Miso to relax somewhat.

 Then, as if she could flee from whatever that reason was, she turned away.
 “You said something… before.” she murmured.
-It was her turn to consider the apple in her hands as if it held some deep dark secret, but really it was to keep her voice from shaking.
+It was her turn to consider the apple in her hands as if it held some the answers she sought, but really it was to keep her voice from shaking.
 “Back in Qitana Ravel…”

-Though she could not see it, Emet-Selch smiled quietly; a knowing smile of triumph at sowing the seeds of doubt that he was sure were now bearing tiny buds; flowering promises of the fruit yet to be born.
+Though she could not see it, Emet-Selch smiled quietly; a knowing smile of triumph at how he'd so masterfully sowed the seeds of doubt; seeds he was sure were now bearing tiny buds, flowering promises of the fruit yet to be born.
 Surely, he thought, she means to speak to him of the truth he told her of the Sundering.
 He folded his hands behind his back and waited patiently to hear what caused her voice to tremble so, what caused her to turn away so he wouldn’t see it written on her pale blue features.
 He longed to see her finally accept the truth.

 “You said,” Miso swallowed thickly around the words before continuing, “something about… seeing things, fragments, bits of these worlds that were so… familiar only…”